little-world/rust-course/src/14-threading-patterns.md

 Spawning a new thread for every small task is inefficient.
 Thread pools and work-stealing are advanced patterns for managing a fixed set of worker threads to execute many tasks efficiently.

--   **Problem**:
-    -   **High Overhead**: Spawning thousands of OS threads for thousands of small tasks is slow and wastes memory.
-    -   **Resource Exhaustion**: An unbounded number of threads can exhaust system resources, leading to thrashing as the OS constantly switches between them.
+-   **Problem**: - **High Overhead**: Spawning thousands of OS threads for thousands of small tasks is slow and wastes memory. - **Resource Exhaustion**: An unbounded number of threads can exhaust system resources, leading to thrashing as the OS constantly switches between them.
-    -   **Load Imbalance**: If work is distributed statically among threads, some threads may finish early and sit idle while others are overloaded with work.

--   **Solution**:
-    -   **Thread Pools**: Create a fixed number of worker threads (often equal to the number of CPU cores) and reuse them for multiple tasks.
+-   **Solution**: - **Thread Pools**: Create a fixed number of worker threads (often equal to the number of CPU cores) and reuse them for multiple tasks.
 Tasks are submitted to a shared queue, and idle workers pull tasks from it.
-    -   **Work-Stealing**: A more advanced model where each worker has its own queue of tasks.
-When a worker's queue is empty, it "steals" a task from the back of another worker's queue.
-This provides excellent load balancing for recursive or irregular workloads.
-    -   **Use Libraries**: High-quality libraries like `rayon` provide sophisticated work-stealing thread pools with a simple, high-level API.

--   **Why It Matters**:
-    -   **Efficiency**: Thread pools eliminate the overhead of thread creation, making it feasible to parallelize even small tasks.
-    -   **Automatic Load Balancing**: Work-stealing schedulers automatically distribute work, ensuring that all CPU cores are kept busy, leading to near-linear performance scaling for many parallel algorithms.
+-   **Why It Matters**: - **Efficiency**: Thread pools eliminate the overhead of thread creation, making it feasible to parallelize even small tasks. - **Automatic Load Balancing**: Work-stealing schedulers automatically distribute work, ensuring that all CPU cores are kept busy, leading to near-linear performance scaling for many parallel algorithms.
-    -   **Controlled Resource Usage**: A thread pool limits the number of active threads, preventing your application from overwhelming the system.
-    -   **Simplicity**: Libraries like `rayon` make data parallelism incredibly easy, often requiring just a single method call (`.par_iter()`) to turn a sequential operation into a parallel one.

 -   **Use Cases**:
     -   **Data Parallelism**: Processing large collections of data (e.g., arrays, vectors) in parallel.